 Field vapor measurements, the date and time of each measurement, and the instrument used should be recorded on a vapor monitoring data sheet.
 The instruments used for field measurements should be calibrated daily in accordance with the manufacturer's specifications.
-The methods used to obtain vapor-phase field measurements and samples should be discussed with NMED prior to the start of air monitoring at each SWMU, AOC, or other site where vapor-phase monitoring is conducted.
+In accordance with Section XXII.D, the methods used to obtain vapor-phase field measurements and samples should be discussed with the NMED prior to the start of air monitoring at each Facility site where vaporphase monitoring is conducted.